 An alternative for providing information to potential trial participants is through the use of a multimedia information (MMI) resource [30, 35, 36], which presents key information using a combination of video, animation, text and audio through a website.
 However, research is needed to identify and evaluate different ways of presenting multimedia information about research to children and parents [22].
 Multimedia presentation can be understood through reading, listening and watching and allows people with different preferences to use the resource effectively [30].
-Whilst it is unlikely that all information contained within a written participant information sheet could be included in an MMI, the idea is that it could contain key information deemed important for children, adolescents and their parents [17, 35].
-Furthermore, multimedia information allows the patient to select the order in which they access the information and allows people with different preferences to use the resource effectively.
+The MMI will contain all key information that would be found in a written participant information about the trial but will focus on information deemed important for children, adolescents and their parents [17, 35] when deciding whether to participate in a trial.
+Furthermore, multimedia information can enable the patient to select the order in which they access the information and allows people with different preferences to use the resource more effectively.
 Finally people’s familiarity with websites and the frequency of their use, means that MMIs presented on a computer (or smartphone) may now be used intuitively and easily by most people.

 In educational settings it has been estimated that individuals will remember approximately 10 per cent of what they read, 20 per cent of what is heard, 30 per cent if they can visualise and hear the information, and 50 per cent if they observe someone doing something with an explanation [37].
-Multimedia has been shown to be at least as effective as printed information [38] and often more effective in informing people [39-41].
+Multimedia, which involves using more than one medium of expression or communication, has been shown to be at least as effective as printed information [38] and often more effective in informing people [39-41].
 Informational MMIs about medical procedures can improve patient knowledge [42, 43] but some have had variable impact on participant understanding [44].
 However a recent trial of children and adolescents undergoing endoscopy showed that presentation of information in electronic format produced more certain consent decisions, compared to printed information [45].
 There is limited information about the effect of multimedia patient information on trial recruitment rates [35, 36], although a relevant study is underway examining the use of MMI in trials recruiting adults in the UK [46, 47].
 Furthermore, studies using multimedia to improve children’s understanding of clinical trials have demonstrated improved understanding when compared with those using traditional paper-based information [28].
 There are a number of paediatric studies, particularly in the United States, using video for informed consent within a website format; however, the structure of this information presentation is restrictive, requiring users to view the video from start to finish [48].
 MMIs have the potential to inform and engage potential trial participants in ways that printed information can struggle to do (see Figure 1 for possible effectiveness pathway).

 The TRECA (TRials Engagement in Children and Adolescents) study will develop two MMIs through the use of participatory design involving individual and focus group interviews with children and adolescents with long-term health conditions and their parents (see Figure 2 [49]).
 This will ensure that the MMIs are developed to meet the needs and preferences of potential end users.
 The study will examine whether providing key information about clinical trials through the use of multimedia information resources increases recruitment and retention and enables better decision making of children and adolescents participating in trials in the UK.